 Red Apples – Green Apples

 We are a bunch of dancers, choreographers, visual artists, academics and architects from Cape Town and Copenhagen who explore the significance of artistic approaches in pedagogic systems.
 With children from Cape Town and Copenhagen we have combined and developed our artistic tools and methods with the purpose of investigating how and what children learn through artistic exercises.
-In this sense embodiment is a keyword and methods of Arts Based Educational Research plays a big role.
+In this sense embodiment is a keyword and methods of Arts Based Educational Research (ABER) are central.

-The overall themes of Red Apples – Green Apples in the context of KPAAR is sustainability and climate examined through awareness of how the four elements work and interact; fire, earth, water and air.
+The overall themes of Red Apples – Green Apples is sustainability and climate examined through awareness of how the four elements work and interact; fire, earth, water and air.
 This includes awareness of similarities and differences between the climate of South Africa and Denmark.
-Continuously, the development, similarities and differences of the intercultural and -social relations that exist and emerge are considered with great importance.
-In Cape Town the project took place in Peter Clarke Art Centre and in Copenhagen it took place in Peder Lykke Skole.

 Each artist/academic has each their approach to the above mentioned research.
 My approach is to introduce the children to artistic tools that can help them explore and communicate their own, each other’s and our common stories.
 Those are tools for body awareness and replication of shapes.
 How it develops in practice is up to the children’s own wishes and potentials, and thus they become partakers of the projects they help form.
 Their work is represented through various tools of mapping that I introduce and develop with them: mapping of shapes, body movements, places, atmospheres and situations.